-According to the FBI, San Diego is one of the 13 highest sex trafficking areas in the United States.
+According to the FBI, San Diego is one of the 13th highest sex trafficking areas in the United States.
 In California, the majority of trafficking victims are American women and girls; their average age at recruitment is 15.
 We are committed to providing resources to organizations serving those victims of human trafficking.
-Applications for funding will be by invitation.

 North County Lifeline – $25,000